DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     which will be generated randomly.

     Note that if --auth_key is used, this will be ignored.

+*   auth_iv: set the auth IV to be used.
+Bytes has to be separated with ":"

+*   auth_iv_random_size: set the size of the auth IV, which will be generated randomly.

+    Note that if --auth_iv is used, this will be ignored.

 *   aad: set the AAD to be used.
 Bytes has to be separated with ":"